INSPIRE-MIF/2017.2/model-transformations/SimpleGeographicName.md

 <tr>
 <td>Instance transformation rule:</td>
 <td>
-	<p>Copy the value of the `spelling.text` to the new property.</p>
+	<p>Copy the value of the `spelling.text` property to the new property.</p>
 </td>
 </tr>
 <tr>
 <td>Solves usability issues:</td>
 <td>The transformed data structure can easily be edited, filtered and symbolized in desktop GIS and web GIS software.
-This transformation also reduced data volume significantly in datasets that use in-place encoding of `GeographicalNames`.</td>
+This transformation also reduces data volume significantly in datasets that use in-place encoding of `GeographicalName`.</td>
 </tr>
 <tr>
 <td>Known usability issues:</td>